chunky-dev/chunky-denoiser/README.md

-z# Denoising Plugin
+# Denoising Plugin

+> [!IMPORTANT]
-**Note: This README is for an development version of the plugin that is not yet released (for Chunky 2.5).
-Click [here](https://github.com/chunky-dev/chunky-denoiser/blob/4d4db51a4a81f77c24cc1def717686c9df67a95d/README.md) for the README for the current stable version of the plugin, which is 0.4.0 (for Chunky 2.4).**
+> This is the development version of the plugin that is still in pre-release stage and only compatible with Chunky 2.5.0 snapshots.
+> Click [here](https://github.com/chunky-dev/chunky-denoiser/tree/v0.4.x?tab=readme-ov-file#denoising-plugin) for the README of the current stable version of the plugin, which is 0.4.x (supporting both Chunky 2.4.x and 2.5.0 snapshots).

 This is a plugin for [Chunky][chunky] that creates _Portable Float Map_ files (.pfm) for use with denoisers, e.g. [Intel Open Image Denoise][openimagedenoise].